jacoblockett/interval/README.md

 ```

 ### Description:
-Emits when the interval finalizes cleanup and stops running.
+Emits when the Interval finalizes cleanup and stops running.

 ## Maintainers